-Antique Silverplate and Sterling Silver
+Antique and Vintage Silver

 Holding a piece of sterling silver flatware in the palm of the hand is like holding a piece of moonlight.
 In fact, since ancient times, silver has been associated with the moon.
 Both capture the warm, full-spectrum light of the sun and reflect it back as a cool, lustrous gray.
 Silver knives, forks, and spoons, as well as silver tea services and serving utensils, almost seem to shimmer when set out upon a table.
 Yet for all its eye-catching properties, silver is comfortable with its largely utilitarian role in our domestic lives, offering a neutral backdrop for the feasts and fellowship that surround it.